Folia-Inquisitors/.github/profile/README.md

 ## Info

-Founded by [Yomamaeatstoes](https://github.com/Yomamaeatstoes), this is an organization consisting of freelancers with the goal to porting and creating [Folia-supported](https://github.com/PaperMC/Folia) plugins.
+Founded by [Yomamaeatstoes](https://github.com/Yomamaeatstoes), this is an organization consisting of freelancers with the goal to port and create [Folia-supported](https://github.com/PaperMC/Folia) plugins.

 [![Discord](https://discordapp.com/api/guilds/1200954824250888192/widget.png?style=banner2)](https://discord.gg/aT9z7q7hX8)